Build and install Gramine from source

 To build with

-instructions for futex calls; our patch replaces them with a jump to Gramine LibOS, same as forglibc
+libgompuses inlineSYSCALLinstructions for futex calls; our patch replaces them with a jump to Gramine LibOS, same as forglibc).Building the patched

 These instructions are only required for systems using Intel SGX that have not already created a signing key.